 When families are assessed by a PPS practitioner, there are multiple paths they will review with the family before making a final determination.
-Starting October 1, 2019, staff will have three main service tracks to access for foster care prevention, which include Family Services, Family First Prevention Services, and Family Preservation Services.
+Starting October 1, 2019, staff will have three main service tracks to access for prevention, which include Community-Based Providers, Family First Prevention Services, and Family Preservation Services.
 Figure 3 illustrates this service track.
 Please refer to the full diagram in Appendix 4.